This gluten free cream of mushroom soup is much tastier than anything you could find at even the best grocery stores.

-3. Add flour and whisk until combined.
+3. Add the all-purpose flour and whisk until combined.

 4. Add chicken broth and milk.
 Whisk until smooth for about 1 to 2 minutes.